matchmore/documentation/documentation.md

         })
     }
 ```
-a.
+* a.
 Create a publication and fulfill the required parameters.
-* The topic is our first filter.
+- The topic is our first filter.
 In order to match, both a publication and a subscription need to be created on the same unique topic.
 Here, the topic is *test*.
 Every publication that is set on topic *test* will concern only the *test* features.
 Use topic to manage different channels of matches.
-* You can select the size of the zone around any publications/subscriptions, it is defined as a circle with a center at the given location and a range around that location.
+- You can select the size of the zone around any publications/subscriptions, it is defined as a circle with a center at the given location and a range around that location.
 The range is defined in meters.
-* You can also set the duration of your publications.
+- You can also set the duration of your publications.
 The duration is defined in seconds.
-* Now, you can set some properties to transmit either supplement information or to allow finer filtering for the subscribers of your topic.
+- Now, you can set some properties to transmit either supplement information or to allow finer filtering for the subscribers of your topic.
-The following data types are allowed in `Properties`: `String``Int``Set``Boolean`.
+The following data types are allowed in `Properties`: `String`, `Int`, `Set` and `Boolean`.
-b.
+* b.
 Use the wrapper MatchMore and call the method createPublicationForMainDevice() to send the creation request to Matchmore service.
 N.B.: Don't forget we need to handle two cases, in case of success we retrieve the created object, and in case of failure, we retrieve an error.
 3. Create a subscription to **start discovering near devices**
 Subscribers are notified when matches occur.